Ali-Abdal/student-data-project/README.md

 ## notice:
 you will have to install customtkinter ```pip install customtkinter```

-you might have to change the file path in main.py of you are using windows
+you might have to change the file path in main.py if you are using windows